Skip to main content

 This is large relative to electric field strengths commonly encountered in engineering applications.
 The strong electric field of the electron is not readily apparent because electrons in common materials tend to be accompanied by roughly equal amounts of positive charge, such as the protons of atoms.
 Sometimes, however, the effect of individual electrons does become significant in practical electronics through a phenomenon known as shot noise.

-This page titled 5.1: Coulomb’s Law is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Steven W. Ellingson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.1: Coulomb’s Law is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Steven W. Ellingson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.